oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### VDSM, host side

 Unlike virtual devices, host passthrough uses real host hardware, making the number of such assigned devices limited.
 The passthrough capability itself requires hardware that supports intel VT-d or AMD-vi.
-This capability can be reported through the parsing of kernel cmdline (/proc/cmdline), where intel_iommu or iommu option appears.
-Please note that this cannot guarantee that the feature is in fully working condition, but should be sufficient on correctly configured passthrough hosts.
+This capability can be reported through reading /sys/class/iommu and looking for 'dmar' file.
+Iommu also needs to be allowed on the host, which can unreliably be detected by parsing /proc/cmdline for intel_iommu=on or iommu=on.
 SR-IOV capability can be found via /sys/bus/pci/devices/\`device_name\`/sriov_numvfs and sriov_totalvfs, that indicate the device SHOULD be capable of spawning multiple virtual functions.
 It is possible that the bus device is connected to doesn't have enough bandwidth for these virtual functions.

     echo 7 > sriov_numvfs
     -bash: echo: write error: Cannot allocate memory